demipixel/factorio-blueprint/README.md

 Condition if the entity is a combinator

+#### entity.constantEnabled

+Boolean which specifies whether or not a constant combinator is on or off.

 #### entity.filters

 Object of filters.
 Keys are the positions (1 to X).
 Used for constant combinators and storage containers.